-The Office of Management and Budget (OMB) is responsible for countywide grant coordination through the promotion of grant awareness; the facilitation of department/division grant coordination; the collection and dissemination of grant opportunities; the establishment of a grant database; and the creation and coordination of Grants Oversight Committee (GOC) activities.
-The respective County department or division filing the application for the federal / State grant shall ensure compliance with the applicable requirements as set forth in Section 215.97, Florida Statutes ("Florida Single Audit Act"); Section 215.971, Florida Statutes ("Agreements Funded with Federal or State Assistance"); Chapter 69I-5, Florida Administrative Regulations ("State Financial Assistance"); the Rules of the Auditor General, Chapter 10.550 ("Local Governmental Entity Audits"); Code of Federal Regulations, 2 CFR Part 200 ("Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Award, Final Rule" hereinafter referred to as "Uniform Administrative Requirements"); and those sections of the Code of Federal Regulations as may apply based upon the federal funding agency source.
+The Office of Management and Budget ("OMB") is responsible for county-wide grant coordination through the promotion of grant awareness; the facilitation of department, division, and office grant cooperation; the collection and dissemination of grant opportunities; the establishment of a grant database; and the creation and coordination of Grants Oversight Committee ("GOC") activities.

+The County department, division, or office filing any particular application for a federal or state grant shall ensure compliance with that grant's requirements as provided by the funding agency, any applicable requirements of federal, state, or local law, and as more specifically set forth in the following statutes and regulations (when applicable):

+- Section 215.97, Florida Statutes ("Florida Single Audit Act"); - Section 215.971, Florida Statutes ("Agreements Funded with Federal or State Assistance"); - Chapter 69I-5, Florida Administrative Regulations ("State Financial Assistance"); - The Rules of the Auditor General, Chapter 10.550 ("Local Governmental Entity Audits"); - The Federal Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards as found in 2 CFR Part 200, or if the federal awarding agency is the U.S. Department of Health and Human Services, the Federal Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards for HHS Awards as found in 45 CFR Part 75 (collectively, the "Uniform Guidance"); and - Any other applicable provisions of federal, state, and local law, as well as any funding agency specific directives or guidance as may apply to the specific grant in question.